University of Camagüey

 The University of Camagüey "Ignacio Agramonte" (Universidad de Camagüey, UC) is a public university located in Camagüey, Cuba.
-It was founded in 1967 and is organized in 9 Faculties.
+It was founded in 1967 as the Centro Universitario de Camagüey and incorporated institutions previously part of the Universidad de Las Villas.

+The University of Camagüey is organized in ten Faculties, Agricultural Sciences, Economics and Business Administration, Social and Humanistic Sciences, Construction, Law, Electromechanics, Informatics, Languages, Communication, and Chemistry.

 Scientific Publications

 The UC currently has 8 scientific journals, most of them accredited in the National Registry of Serial Publications.